-Professor; Senior Medical Director, Department of Radiation Oncology; Senior Medical Director of Vanderbilt Ingram Cancer Center at Franklin; Radiation Oncologist
+Professor of Radiation Oncology; Senior Medical Director, Department of Radiation Oncology; Senior Medical Director, Vanderbilt Ingram Cancer Center at Franklin; Radiation Oncologist

 - Gilbert, Jill, M.D.

-Associate Professor of Medicine; Director, Hematology/Oncology Fellowship Program; Section Chief, Solid Tumor Oncology; Medical Oncologist
+Associate Professor of Medicine (Hematology/Oncology); Director, Hematology/Oncology Fellowship Program; Section Chief, Solid Tumor Oncology; Medical Oncologist

 - Grogan, Eric L., M.D., M.P.H.

-Assistant Professor in Thoracic Surgery and Institute for Medicine and Public Health; Thoracic Surgeon
+Assistant Professor of Thoracic Surgery; Investigator, Institute for Medicine and Public Health; Thoracic Surgeon

 - Hande, Kenneth R., M.D.